philippeitis/cpsc312-project/README.md

 The project uses the [http](https://www.swi-prolog.org/pldoc/doc_for?object=section(%27packages/http.html%27)), [pcre](https://www.swi-prolog.org/pldoc/man?section=pcre), and [dcg](https://www.swi-prolog.org/pldoc/doc/_SWI_/library/dcg/basics.pl) libraries, which appear to be included by default in SWIPL, and did not require any installation steps when running the project locally.

 Please note that using `make prolog-eval` / `make test` will run a a small Python script [prolog/server_test.py](prolog/server_test.py) which tests the REST API.
 This script launches the REST API ([prolog/main.pl](prolog/main.pl)) and a small client which runs some end-to-end tests ([prolog/server_test.pl](prolog/server_test.pl)) in two separate processes.
 It does not do any testing of its own, and is only used to run the server and client simultaneously.
+If, by chance, the default port collides with ports being used on the computer, do `make FASTFUNC_SERVER_PORT=PORT file`, where file is one of `prolog-eval`, `test`, and `PORT` is a currently unused port.

 #### CLI Overview
 This program provides a REPL, which can be run using `swipl main.pl`: